SIM107 Sim Physical and Psychological Safety

 - Faculty/Facilitators will be responsible for following up with the participants.

-- Any UTHSC participant that incurs a physical injury should be evaluated by University Health Services.
+- Suggest any injured UTHSC participant to be evaluated by University Health Services.

-- Any non-UTHSC participant that incurs a physical injury should inquire with their primary organization/employer for direction.
+- Suggest any injured non-UTHSC participant to inquire with their primary organization/employer for direction on injury evaluation.

 - Ensure proper protocol is followed when filing a Campus Incident Report.